 But, the other benefits that a gaming PC can offer more than make up for the higher price tag.
 And, even if PC gaming has a higher entry price, you’ll still save a ton of money over time on PC games.

-This PC Gaming Week 2020, let us guide you through how to build a cheap gaming PC that doesn’t suck.
+Let us guide you through how to build a cheap gaming PC that doesn’t suck.
 Whether you’re simply looking to save a lot of cash on a great performing gaming machine or you really don’t need a setup with a lot of power in the first place, you’ve come to the right place.

 What you'll need